IGETheCoder/Strang/README.md

 If you're previous programming language used octothorpes for comments `#` , I urge you to get off Python.<br>`// or ELAN`

+### Licensing

+Feel free to use, modify, and worship Strang responsibly.